wazuh/wazuh-documentation/source/installation-guide/index.rst

 Open a terminal in the Linux/Unix Wazuh agent's host as a ``root`` user:

 - Run the ``agent-auth`` utility, using the Wazuh manager’s IP address to register the Wazuh agent.
-- To enable the communication with the Wazuh manager, edit the Wazuh agent’s configuration file placed at ``/var/ossec/etc/ossec.conf``.
+- To enable communication with the Wazuh manager, edit the Wazuh agent’s configuration file placed at ``/var/ossec/etc/ossec.conf``.
 - Restart the Wazuh agent.
 - Read the :ref:`Registering Wazuh agents <register_agents>` section for more information.